 From Cordova, you can hop on an outrigger boat to check out Olango Island Group with an island-hopping tour composed of Nalusuan, Gilutongan and many more.

 These islets are surrounded by clear blue waters teeming with marine life.
-More importantly, Olango Island is a declared wildlife sanctuary; it is blessed with a diverse coastal ecosystem, and it is a flyway for migratory birds, and is part of island-hopping tours in Cebu.
+More importantly, Olango Island is a declared wildlife sanctuary; it is blessed with a diverse coastal ecosystem, a flyway for migratory birds, and is part of island-hopping tours in Cebu.